-The planner helps schools understand their current level of digital maturity, identify gaps, and help build and manage a plan that lifts their digital capabilities.
+The planner helped schools understand their current level of digital maturity, identify gaps, and help build and manage a plan that lifts their digital capabilities.

 NSW Education Parent App

-The NSW Education Parent App streamlines communication with features such as push notifications to your phone so you never miss any important news or events.
+The NSW Education Parent App streamlined communication with features such as push notifications to your phone so you never miss any important news or events.

 Digital Classroom Officer